szandara/a2c_pytorch/README.md

 Note: this will install some library which requires building and/or other system libraries which you might need to install manually (using apt)
 The code has been tested in an Ubuntu distribution running on Windows over WSL.

+Note: It uses a port of OpenAI baselines from which I have extracted the wrap environments functionalities to avoid adding a dependency to tensorfow

 ## Training
 To train, simply run the main file and let it train for aboud 1MM episodes.
 It should converge already after about 500K.
-In my WSL environment it takes about 1 day using GPU.
+In my WSL environment it takes about 1 day using GPU (which is used by defaul)

 ```
 python main.py